mottosso/allzpark/docs/pages/getting-started.md

     ![image](https://user-images.githubusercontent.com/2152766/61997103-94d2c480-b094-11e9-81ba-6d8628649bcc.png)

-    For Maya, you'd like to use various software libraries, Python script and binary plug-ins such as Arnold and Ziva Dynamics.
-However, each plug-in need to be of a particular version in order to run on this version of Maya.
+    For Maya, you'd like to use various software libraries, Python scripts and binary plug-ins like Solid Angle's Arnold and Ziva Dynamics.
+However, each plug-in need to be of a particular version in order to play ball this version of Maya.

     ![image](https://user-images.githubusercontent.com/2152766/61997048-9059dc00-b093-11e9-8b03-ceac786f5785.png)